Foreign Subsidiary Incorporation in Singapore

 |In addition, with effect from YA 2010, the tax exemption scheme for new start-up companies will be extended to include companies limited by guarantee, subject to the same conditions.|

-Key Facts to take note about a Singapore Subsidiary
+Key facts to note about Singapore subsidiaries

 The parent company can own 100% of the shares of the Singapore subsidiary.